Amin-Shiravand/AspnetMicroservices/README.md

 # Dot net core microservices template
-Based on Udemy tutorial

 There is a couple of microservices which implemented  modules based on [Jason Taylor's](https://github.com/jasontaylordev/CleanArchitecture) template
+Based on udemy tutorial for personal study
 ## Technologies
 Use of EFCore features such as FluentAPI, Filtered, RawSQL, Eager and Explicit loading
 * ASP.NET Core 5